AlexoAnimaIgnis/kotlin-intro/README.md

 - In java app, there are classes that has some static methods which holds common logic, shared across the app

 Properties that does not belong to class are called top level properties

+### Class

+Classes are blueprint for creating objects
+Note: New keyword is not needed